Crazy World | Chords + Lyrics

 | Em7 | Em7 | D (I) | D |

-When repeated, we add the chord riff over the last D chord.
+When repeated, the chord riff is added over the final D chord.

 | G5 (IV) | D (I) | G5 | D |